Exeter-Diabetes/CPRD-Codelists/readme.md

       * If diagnosed <35 years of age and on insulin within 1 year of diagnosis, Type 1, otherwise Type 2
     * If time between diagnosis date and start of insulin treatment is not available (i.e. diagnosis date < start of registration):
       * If diagnosed <35 years and not currently taking a non-insulin glucose lowering medication (no prescription for a non-insulin glucose lowering medication within 6 months of end of records (earliest of death/deregistration/last collection date from Practice)), Type 1, otherwise Type 2

+Since diabetes type is used to inform whether diabetes medcodes in year of birth should be excluded or not (see above 'Defining the diagnosis date of diabetes'), this can create a circular problem where someone is classified as Type 1 if diabetes medcodes in year of birth are included, and Type 2 if diabetes medcodes in year of birth are excluded.
+These people are classed as 'unclassified'.

 See our paper https://linkinghub.elsevier.com/retrieve/pii/S0895-4356(22)00272-4 for how this compares to other methods for classifying Type 1 and Type 2 diabetes.